__________________________________________________________________

 to till the ground from which he was taken.

-river flowed out of the Garden of Eden (Genesis 2:10).
+a river flowed out from the Garden of Eden (Gen. 2:10).
 The Garden’s enclosure

 can only be a mountain range making a natural wall surrounding it.
 This means